ChthonVII/guildwarslinuxinstallguide/README.md

 #### uMod:
 uMod is an improved, open-source rewrite of TexMod from 2011.
 The version with best compatibility for Guild Wars is v1_r44. uMod is suitable for playing Guild Wars.
 However, if you want to make mods, its texture dumping interface doesn't work in Linux.
 No special installation is required.
 Simply extract the archive somewhere somewhere in the wine prefix. uMod offers two ways to "hook" Guild Wars.
 - First, you can simply run uMod, and then start Guild Wars via uMod's "Main -> Start game through uMod" menu option.
+(Or use "Start game through uMod (with command line)" if you want to change the fps limit.)
 - Second, you can copy `d3d9.dll` from uMod's directory to Guild Wars' directory.
 Now if you start uMod first, and then start Guild Wars normally, uMod should "hook" Guild Wars.
 (Note: On some versions of wine, the dll load order seems to be inconsistent in some weird prefix dependent way.
 If this doesn't work, try making a fresh prefix, or try a different version of wine.)
 In either event:
 ```